yeoman/yeoman.io/app/contributing/index.md

 Chances are you're probably a web developer.
 If so that's awesome because there's a lot to do making this website better.

-Head to [yeoman/yeoman.io](https://github.com/yeoman/yeoman.io) to works on the website and documentation.
+Head to [yeoman/yeoman.io](https://github.com/yeoman/yeoman.io) to work on the website and documentation.

 ## Official Generators

-The core yeoman team maintain a lots of [officials generators](/generators/official.html).
+The core yeoman team maintains a lot of [officials generators](/generators/official.html).
 You like frameworks?
-You use one of our generator and have idea on how to improve it?
+You use one of our generators and have some ideas on how to improve it?
 Then really this is where you should start!

 Checkout out [our github organization](https://github.com/yeoman) to find the repository you'd like to contribute to.